TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Introduction

 \section{Introduction}

 The ability to predict future frames of a video is essential for many applications such as weather forecasting \cite{convolutionalLSTM}, autonomous driving \cite{kwon2019predicting}, robotics \cite{finn2016unsupervised}, or action recognition \cite{liang2017dual}.
 When only the raw video is given, the task is very challenging since it requires to learn the complex motion of the objects present in the video.
 To address this task, several approaches have been proposed over the last years.
-In particular, recurrent neural networks (RNNs) have been popular~\cite{convolutionalLSTM, predrnn, predrnn++, 3DLSTM}.
+In particular, auto-regressive methods and recurrent neural networks (RNNs) have been popular~\cite{convolutionalLSTM, predrnn, predrnn++, 3DLSTM}.

-While these approaches learn the motions implicitly, recently a new line of work appeared that leverages partial differential equations (PDEs) and deep learning for forecasting video frames \cite{PDE-Net, PDE-Net2, PhyDNet, Data-Driven-PDEs, raissi2018deep}.
-PDEs are very appealing for this task since they are an appropriate tool to model physical phenomenas like dynamics.
-These methods model motion not in the discrete space as recurrent neural networks but in the continuous time space.
-The latter provides a more precise model of the motion that is independent of the sampling rate, which means that a future frame can be directly computed for any point in time.
-This is in contrast to recurrent neural networks that are limited to a fixed sampling rate and sequentially go through all frames until the desired point in the future is reached, which results in an increased inference time and error accumulation.
+While these approaches learn the motion implicitly, recently a new line of work appeared that leverages partial differential equations (PDEs) and deep learning for forecasting video frames \cite{PDE-Net, PDE-Net2, PhyDNet, Data-Driven-PDEs, raissi2018deep}.
+PDEs are very appealing for this task since they are an appropriate tool to model physical phenomena like dynamics.
+These methods model motion in the continuous time space in contrast to auto-regressive models or recurrent neural networks that model motion sequentially in a discrete time space.
+This has two major advantages.
+First, the motion model is independent of the sampling rate and it is, for instance, possible to forecast the motion at a higher sampling rate than the observed frames.
+Second, which is more important, a continuous PDE can be solved for any future point.
+It is therefore not required to sequentially go through all frames until the desired point in the future is reached, which increases the inference time for points that are more distant in the future and which is prone to error accumulation.

-Current PDE-based approaches, however, numerically solve the PDE by the forward Euler method, which involves a discretization of the continuous PDE as illustrated in Fig.~\ref{fig:euler_vs_taylor}.
-Since the approximation error is proportional to the square of the future temporal step size, networks like PDE-Net \cite{PDE-Net, PDE-Net2} stack multiple blocks to minimize the approximation error of the discretization.
-While this approach reduces the discretization error for learning a PDE from data, an error remains and the step size is hard-coded in the network and cannot be changed after training.
+The estimated PDEs, however, do not provide directly the prediction, but they need to be numerically solved, which diminishes most of the advantages compared to discrete models.